API¶

 - outMDF

-- static concatenate(files: Sequence[MDF | InputType], version: str = '4.10', sync: bool = True, add_samples_origin: bool = False, direct_timestamp_continuation: bool = False, progress=None, **kwargs) MDF [source]¶
+- static concatenate(files: Sequence[MDF | FileLike | str | PathLike[str]], version: str | Literal['2.00', '2.10', '2.14', '3.00', '3.10', '3.20', '3.30', '4.00', '4.10', '4.11', '4.20', '4.30'] = '4.10', sync: bool = True, add_samples_origin: bool = False, direct_timestamp_continuation: bool = False, progress: Any | None = None, **kwargs: Unpack[_ConcatenateKwargs]) MDF[source]¶

-concatenates several files.
+Concatenate several files.
 The files must have the same internal structure (same number of groups, and same channels in each group).

-The order of the input files is always preserved, only the samples timestamps are influenced by the
+The order of the input files is always preserved, only the samples’ timestamps are influenced by the

-argument.- Parameters:
+syncargument.- Parameters:

 - fileslist | tuple

-list of MDF file names or MDF, zipfile.ZipFile, bz2.BZ2File or gzip.GzipFile instances
+List of MDF file names or

-option to create a new “__samples_origin” channel that will hold the index of the measurement from where each timestamp originated
+Option to create a new “__samples_origin” channel that will hold the index of the measurement from where each timestamp originated.

 - Returns:

-- concatenateMDF
+- concatenatedMDF

 - Raises:

-- MdfExceptionif there are inconsistencies between the files
+If there are inconsistencies between the files.

 Examples